appcoreopc/ml_course/README.md

 1. Introduction to Keras

-  What a basic keras program looks like
+  What a basic keras program looks like:

+  Why Keras?
+What does Keras offer that others tooling cannot provides?

   Try to do a simple image recognization to provides details about any image.